 You can see these same two cartoon “characters” as fully 3D forms in my sculpture Back From the Market With Mom (2018).

 The project began as a cartoon drawing, which I then scanned and digitally colored.

 Then, using a digital drawing program, I traced a rectangular grid over the cartoon and drew-in the zig-zag LEGO blockiness, allowing me to have a schematic, of sorts, that I could build from.

 The sculpture is built true to the LEGO system, with every piece connecting to each other.
+It was actually built UNGLUED first, and after it was finished I glued it from behind to make it permanent.
 I used a lot of advanced building techniques to get the look that I needed, by connecting LEGO pieces sideways and upside-down to get the right kinds of shapes and curves.

 It was important to me that my linework was preserved and that the final result still felt very “handmade”, squashy, and imperfect.